Non-Zero-Days/Non-Zero-Days.github.io/_drafts/2021-09-26-github-profile.md

 ## Loose Agenda

-- Create a GitHub profile which introduces ourselves to a viewer
+- Create a GitHub profile README which introduces ourselves

 ## Step by Step